Lavlen/raising-parents/README.md

 ##  Forking the Gihub repository

+N/A

 ##  Making a local clone

+1. Login to Github
+2. Click on the repository with the project to be deployed
+3. Select the drop down list box "Clone"
+4. Select HTTPS
+5. Click on icon next to link to copy
+6. Go to Gitpod command line
+7.  type git clone
+8.  past copied url
+9. Press enter

 # Credits
 *	Code for the contactus page came from [this here](https://www.youtube.com/watch?v=aPnEAVo3z-I&t=1162s)